DevaPalasingam/30-Vanilla-JS-Projects/README.md

-*README*
+# 30 Vanilla JS Projects
-One day this project will be really cool!
+One day this repository will be really cool!